 We work with a range of stakeholders across public health including accredited bodies, government bodies and charities.

-'Improve and Protect' is an in-depth programme RSPH has developed with ITN Productions exploring some of the nation’s major public health challenges and initiatives taken in the sector with the aim of heightening awareness among policy makers, politicians and the wider public.
+RSPH has worked with ITN Productions since 2015 to produce films exploring some of the nation’s major public health challenges and initiatives taken in the sector with the aim of heightening awareness among policy makers, politicians and the wider public.

-Campaigning groups and alliances which we are proud to be
+Campaigning groups and alliances which RSPH is proud to be

 a member of